-We offer solutions to our clients at each stage of the drug development process, from research and development, through clinical trials and commercialization.
+We offer products and solutions to our clients at each stage of the drug development process, from research and development, through clinical trials and commercialization.
 Our fully integrated, end-to-end value proposition allows us to reduce lead times, total cost of ownership (i.e., logistics, drug product waste, storage and personnel costs) and supply chain risk for our customers, while improving the reliability and safety of drug products.

-The breadth of our integrated capabilities differentiates us from our competitors as we believe we are the only player in the industry to be active in both the drug containment, delivery and diagnostic solutions, as well as the engineering segments.
-Our comprehensive product portfolio makes us an attractive partner to both small, emerging businesses, which may look to outsource a portion of their manufacturing process, as well as to mature, commercial stage drug development organizations, that require complex engineering solutions that can be integrated into their own production processes.
-By partnering with customers in the early development phase, we are in a prime position to play a key role as they add products to their pipelines and seek more advanced technical solutions.
+The breadth of our integrated capabilities differentiates us from our competitors as we believe we are the only player in the industry to be active in drug containment, drug delivery systems and medical devices, diagnostic solutions, as well as the production of pharmaceutical manufacturing equipment.
+Our comprehensive product portfolio makes us an attractive partner to both small, emerging businesses, which may look to outsource a portion of their manufacturing process, as well as to mature, commercial stage drug development organizations, that require complex engineering and manufacturing technologies that can be integrated into their own production processes.
+By partnering with customers in the early development phase, we are in a prime position to play a key role as they add products to their drug pipelines and seek more advanced technical solutions.
 Our ability to seamlessly integrate our drug containment and delivery solutions with our engineering capabilities allows us to deliver significant value to our customers by reducing lead times, total cost of ownership (i.e., logistics, drug product waste, storage and personnel costs) and supply chain risk, while improving the reliability and safety of drug products and reducing the time necessary to market them.